Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 omitted.

 When context is clear,
-purpose directive can just be referred to as purpose; that is the purpose of a document.
+purpose directive may just be referred to as purpose; that is the purpose of the document.

 What purpose do is telling readers, like parsers, what semantic been used for